EVANnnn1996/PerfBoostSettings/GUIDE.md

 - If you don't want to hide players just turning off their spell effects will still be a large performance boost

 # 1. Setup keybinds or a macro to turn off perf boost quickly when needed
+If you go to Esc -> Keybinds and scroll down you should see a section for PerfBoostSettings with these options:
 ![img.png](img.png)

 The 2 most common ways to use the keybinds: